ReconquestP2P/Reconquest/replit.md

-# BitConquer - Bitcoin-Backed Lending Platform
+# Reconquest - Bitcoin-Backed Lending Platform

 ## Overview

-BitConquer is a full-stack web application that facilitates peer-to-peer Bitcoin-backed lending.
+Reconquest is a full-stack web application that facilitates peer-to-peer Bitcoin-backed lending.
 The platform connects borrowers who need capital with lenders looking for yield opportunities.
 Borrowers can use their Bitcoin as collateral to secure loans in stablecoins, while lenders can earn competitive returns by funding these loans.

 ## System Architecture